 First, make sure there are no prior files for GaAs in your build directory (or where ever you are going to be working in).
 These come in the form of gas.* or *.gas, such as ctrl.gas (note: gas is not a typo of gaas).

-Now we run the lmchk tool, which will generate site data (atom locations) from the ctrl.gas file:
+Now run the lmchk utility, which will generate site data (atom locations) from the ctrl.gas file:

 $ lmchk gas --wsitex=site

 This generates a site file for gas; site.gas. lmf does not normally need empty spheres, edit site.gas and remove the lines starting wiWe then copy site.gas to sitein.gas:

 We can now run blm :